 Bering Straights Regional Native Corporation filed a letter with the Court offering \$900,000 for the Pilgrim Springs Property.
 As a result of CBNA's ongoing efforts to market and improve the Pilgrim Springs Property, CBNA believes that the value could be has high as \$2.75 million.
-CBNA will auction the Pilgrim Springs Property at a hearing to be conducted by the Court in connection with the Confirmation Hearing.
-The proceeds of the auction sale will be used to pay CBNA's funding obligations on the Effective Date.
+The Pilgrim Springs Property will be sold pursuant to the Plan at the Pilgrim Springs Auction which will be held on or about February 25, 2010.
+The opening bid at the Pilgrim Springs Auction will be by the Endowment for the sum of \$1,850,000.
+Any bids in excess of \$1,850,000 Cash will be considered and the Pilgrim Springs Property will be sold to the highest bidder.
+If the Pilgrim Springs Property is sold for an amount in excess of \$1,850,000, in addition to \$1,850,000 all excess net proceeds will be paid to the Fund.